eclipse-kanto/meta-kanto/README.md

 Below described simple steps to upgrade go version

-1. Clone the poky receipies in separate dictonary: git clone https://git.yoctoproject.org/poky
+1. Clone the poky recipes branch which has the required Go version in separate dictonary: git clone https://git.yoctoproject.org/poky

 2. Checkout the poky branch that includes the required Go version: